| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 process.
 Measures SOC performance metrics and communicates the value of

 security operations to business leaders.
-RESPONSIBILITIES HOW DO I KNOW IF I NEED AN MSSP?

 We wish that there was a hard and fast rule to knowing precisely if/when